oopnet/oopnet/CONTRIBUTING.md

 For now, MAJOR is set to 0 until OOPNET is deemed stable.

 ## Code of Conduct
-Please read our [Code of Conduct] before interacting with us or the community.
+Please read our [Code of Conduct](https://github.com/oopnet/oopnet/blob/main/CODE_OF_CONDUCT.md) before interacting with the OOPNET team or the community.
 Violations will be met with clear consequences.

 ## License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

 ## References
 This document was adapted from the open-source contribution guidelines by